Itserge1/orderbook_dashboard/readme.md

 * At the same time, the client removes the oldest 100 rows from the local buffer to keep a consistent **300-row sliding window**.
 * This design allows smooth navigation through very large datasets while keeping memory usage stable.
-The only heavy operation is the initial CSV-to-database import, which can be optimized further in a production environment.
+The only heavy operation is the initial CSV to database import, which can be optimized further in a production environment.

 ## **Potential Production Enhancements**